shinken-solutions/shinken/doc/source/05_thebasics/update.rst

   cp -pr /usr/local/shinken/shinken/modules /var/lib/shinken/

 * Edit the Shinken configuration to match you need.
 Basically you will need to remove the default shinken configuration of daemons and put the previous one.
-Shinken-specific is now split into several files
+Shinken-specific is now split into several files.
   Be carful with the ini ones, you may **merge** them if you modified them.
 Careful to put the right *cfg_dir* statement in the shinken.cfg.

 .. important::  Modules directories have changed a lot in Shinken 2.0.
 If you copy paste the previous one it will work  **BUT** you may have trouble if you use Shinken CLI.